rohansh-tty/EVA4/S9-V3/README.md

 2. ResNet Variant: ResNet18
 3. Total Params: 11,173,962
 4. Implemented MMDA, used Albumentations since it's easy to integrate with PyTorch.
-5. Also Trained the model a bit harder by adding few Image Augmentation Techniques like PadIfNeeded, RandomCrop, Rotate and Cutout.
+5. Also Trained the model a bit harder by adding few Image Augmentation Techniques like **PadIfNeeded, RandomCrop, Rotate and Cutout**.
 6. Used CrossEntropyLoss() to calculate loss value.
-7. Used GhostBatchNormalization instead of Normal BatchNormalization.
+7. Used **GhostBatchNormalization** instead of Normal BatchNormalization.
 8. Compared two versions of ResNet18, one with Nesterov Momentum and one without.
 9. Ran both of them model for 30 Epochs with